MagTek-PaulDeignan/MagTekDocs/docs/web-docs/ProgrammersManuals/index.md

 ---
-title: Developer Documentation
+title:  MMS and V5 programming specifications
 layout: home
 parent: Web Docs
 nav_order: 1
 has_children: true
 ---

-# Developer Documentation
+# MMS and V5 programming specifications

 Welcome to the MagTek Developer Documentation portal.
 This site provides structured technical documentation for developers integrating MagTek's secure payment hardware into their applications and systems.